cas-bioinf/rboAnalyzer/readme.md

 The rboAnalyzer needs to get relevant 5' and 3' regions of subject sequence of HSPs, for this we use the BLAST database used in the BLAST search.
 For each analysis you need to provide the nucleotide BLAST database containing whole sequences (complete genomes, etc.) for the sequence ids present in the BLAST output.

 The procedure on how to get the BLAST databases for the examples is described in the Example section.
-For the general case, please see the BLAST databases section
+For the general information, please see the BLAST databases [section](#blastdatabase).

 ## Basic Usage
 ### Help